 The case also questions whether Plaintiff subtracted excess charitable contributions from federal taxable income on its Florida corporate income tax returns for the correct years.

-On hearing on Motions for Final Summary Judgment in August 2021, the court ruled in favor of the Department.
-The court's written order is pending.
+On August 16, 2021, the trial court ruled in favor of the Department.
+State Farm appealed the decision to the 1st DCA.